truefoundry/custom-guardrails-template/README.md

 tfy login --host <HOST_URL>
 ```

-3. Change the values in deploy.py to the correct values for your deployment.
+3. Change the values in `deploy.py` to the correct values for your deployment.
+For information about `deploy.py` refer to the [Truefoundry documentation](https://docs.truefoundry.com/docs/deploy-first-service#an-explanation-of-the-deploy-py-file).

 4. Deploy the server to truefoundry
 ```bash